rossetti/KSLBook/docs/index.md

 input/output.
 After finishing Chapter \@ref(processview), students should be able to model interesting systems from a process viewpoint using the KSL.
 Chapter \@ref(ch7AdvModeling) presents more advanced concepts within simulation and especially how the KSL facilitates the modeling.
 In particular, non-stationary arrivals and resource staffing are introduced in Chapter
 \@ref(ch7AdvModeling), as well as constructs for more advance modeling with resources.
 Chapter \@ref(chEntityMovement) addresses how to model the movement of entities within constrained and unconstrained contexts.
 Chapter \@ref(ch9AdvMC) presents more advanced techniques used within Monte Carlo methods.
+Chapter \@ref(ch10eo) presents an introduction to using experimental design techniques within the context of simulation modeling.
+In addition, Chapter \@ref(ch10eo) provides and introduction to the important area of simulation optimization methods and how the KSL facilitates the application of these techniques.

 The Appendix \@ref(appRNRV) and Appendix \@ref(appidm) are extremely useful for understanding the concepts of random variate generation and distribution modeling.
 For undergraduate students, I recommend starting with Appendices \@ref(appRNRV) and \@ref(appidm).
 Appendix \@ref(appqtAndInvT) provides an overview of queueing theory, which can be useful when verifying and validating the results of simulation models involving queues.
 Appendices \@ref(appDiscreteDistributions), \@ref(appContinuousDistributions), and \@ref(appStatTables) provide information on probability distributions and statistical tables.
 Of particular note is Appendix \@ref(appUtilities), which covers useful utility functionality in support of KSL modeling.